cornmonster/Experiments/README.txt

 	A program to figure out how to handle Ctrl+c for a multiple thread pro- gram.
 9. echoserver_ppt.cc & client.cc
 	A multiple thread echoserver program and a client program.
-Try to figure	out how to use socket. how to use
+Try to figure out how to use socket.